kongyew/greenplum-backup/docs/_posts/2018-05-30-greenplum-using-storage-plugin.markdown

+---
+layout: post
+title:  "Using Greenplum storage plugin !"
+date:   2018-04-20 14:54:07 -0700
+categories: greenplum backup restore gpbackup gprestore
+---

-# Getting started to use gpbackup and gprestore
+# Learn how to use gpbackup and gprestore
-This [repository](https://github.com/kongyew/greenplum-backup) demonstrates how to use gpbackup and gprestore for Greenplum.
-You can complete this example in 30 minutes.
+This [repository](https://github.com/kongyew/greenplum-backup) demonstrates how to use gpbackup and gprestore for Greenplum

 # Table of Contents
 1. [Pre-requisites](#Pre-requisites)